 It Protects Your Home

 The integrity of your home is essential to your family’s comfort.
 And, a flooded basement as the result of a burst pipe is detrimental to said integrity.
 Fortunately, routine HVAC maintenance can prevent this.
-Actually, it can prevent a variety of issues including frozen pipes and carbon monoxide leaks which are extremely dangerous.
+It can prevent various issues including frozen pipes and carbon monoxide leaks which are extremely dangerous.

 It Will Help the Environment